 Arrival & Departure

-The 6-Day Antarctica Express Air Cruise begins in Ushuaia, Argentina (USH), and ends in Punta Arenas, Chile (PUQ).
+The Antarctica Express Air Cruise begins in Ushuaia, Argentina (USH), and ends in Punta Arenas, Chile (PUQ).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
-Plan flights to arrive to Ushuaia by 2:00pm on day 1 of the itinerary.
-The same deadline applies to travelers arriving directly at the hotel on day 1.
+Plan flights to arrive to Ushuaia by 2:00pm on Day 1 of the itinerary, boarding in Ushuaia is between 3:00pm and 4:00pm directly at the pier.
+Boarding will close at 4pm.
 Travelers who miss their arrival deadline will be considered “no-show.”
 They will not be able to participate in the expedition and will receive no refund.
-In the afternoon, all travelers must attend a mandatory safety and Antarctic guidelines briefing, an information session covering important practical details and fitting session for expedition boots.
-Participation in these activities is essential for the success of the expedition.
 Depart from Punta Arenas anytime on the final day of your trip, however, AdventureSmith strongly suggests that a flexible air ticket be held for your journey home in case you need to change your travel arrangement following a delay of the return flight from Antarctica.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

-Upon arrival at Frei Base airfield on King George Island, travelers are required to walk approximately 1 mile to the vessel mooring (20-30 minutes).
-Checked luggage will be transferred to the vessel by staff.
-If you think that you will not be able to walk this distance, then please inform your Adventure Specialist.
+Upon arrival at Frei Base airfield on King George Island, a bus will bring travelers to the Zodiacs for ship embarkation (note: travelers may be required to walk approximately 1 mile, 20-30 minutes; if you think that you will not be able to walk this distance, then please inform your Adventure Specialist).
+Checked luggage will be transferred to the vessel by staff..

 Various activities are included in your Antarctica Express Air Cruise (weather conditions dependent), such as Zodiac rides, onboard lectures, programs by expert naturalist guides, and photography instruction.
 Contact AdventureSmith for more details about these adventure activities.

 In addition to listed Single cabin rates, select double-occupancy cabins may be available for single occupancy with a single supplement fee.
-Single travelers wishing to book a double-occupancy cabin may do so at an 85% supplement of the per-person listed rate in select Porthole and Veranda Cabins (Magellan Explorer), Twin Cabins (Ocean Nova), and Window Suites and Promenade Suites (Hebridean Sky 21) upon availability; all other categories incur a 100% supplement.
+Single travelers wishing to book a double-occupancy cabin may do so at an 85% supplement of the per-person listed rate in select Porthole and Veranda Cabins (Magellan Explorer) or Twin Cabins (Ocean Nova), upon availability; all other categories incur a 100% supplement.
 Sharing a cabin with another passenger of the same gender is also an option (same cabin categories apply).
 Passengers who book a Twin Cabin on a shared basis are accommodated in single rooms at the hotel in Punta Arenas and must pay a Single Hotel Room Supplement that varies based on departure selected.

 Note: Single travelers who use CPAP machines or other assistive devices, as well as those who have conditions that can be disrupting to others (loud snoring, sleepwalking etc.) can only book their Air Cruise in a Single Cabin or in a Twin Cabin for single use.
 They cannot book on a twin-share basis.